Morappakam Josyam Gopalan was born on 6th June 1909 in Morappakam of Tamil Nadu. He was a sportsman who represented India in cricket and hockey.

-Gopalan Morappakam Josyam Gopalan hailed from the village of Morappakam in Chingleput district
+Gopalan Morappakam Josyam Gopalan hailed from the village of Morappakam in Chingleput district, some 50 kilometres from Chennai.

 The family of Morappakam Josyam Gopalan moved to Triplicane in Chennai when he was young.